fusionlanguage/fut/README.md

 Fusion Programming Language
 ===========================

-Fusion is a programming language which can be translated automatically to C, C++, C#, D, Java, JavaScript, Python, Swift, TypeScript and OpenCL C.
+Fusion is a programming language designed for implementing reusable components (libraries) for C, C++, C#, D, Java, JavaScript, Python, Swift, TypeScript and OpenCL C, all from single codebase.

-Instead of writing code in all these languages, you can write it once in Fusion:
+A "Hello, world" library:

 ```csharp
 public class HelloFu